sst/guide/_chapters/add-an-api-to-get-a-note.md

 ---
 layout: post
-title: Add an API to get a note
+title: Add an API to Get a Note
 date: 2021-08-17 00:00:00
 lang: en
-description:
+description: In this chapter we are adding an API to get a note.
+It'll trigger a Lambda function when we hit the API and get the requested note from our DynamoDB table.
 ref: add-an-api-to-get-a-note
 comments_id:
 ---

-Now that we [created a note](/) (TODO:LINK TO PREVIOUS CHAPTER) and saved it to our database.
+Now that we [created a note]({% link _chapters/add-an-api-to-create-a-note.md %}) and saved it to our database.
 Let's add an API to retrieve a note given its id.

-### Add the function
+### Add the Function

-{%change%} Create a new file in `src/get.js` in your project root and with the following:
+{%change%} Create a new file in `src/get.js` in your project root with the following:

 ``` javascript
 import handler from "./util/handler";